-The Board of Directors of the Group is pleased to present the Environmental, Social and Governance Report (the "Report") for the year ended 30 April 2021 (the "Reporting Year").
+The Board of Directors of the Group is pleased to present the Environmental, Social and Governance Report (the "Report") for the year ended 30 April 2022 (the "Reporting Year").
 The Report is prepared based on the Environmental, Social and Governance Reporting Guide stated on Appendix 27 of the Listing Rules of the Stock Exchange.
 The Report summarises the principal businesses of the Group in Hong Kong and the Mainland China.
+This Report therefore covers two offices in Shenzhen City of Mainland China and one office in Hong Kong.